Water hardness is the most common problem found in the average home. Hard water is water that contains dissolved hardness minerals above 1 GPG.

 If you are connected to a municipal supply, call the water Superintendent, or City Hall.
 They can either provide the answer, or direct you to the proper individual.
 Remember the conversion factor: it takes 17.1 PPM to equal 1 GPG.
 In other words, if your water has 171 PPM calcium in it, divide 171 by 17.1 to get the answer in grains.
 This example would be 10 grains, or GPG.

-If you are on a private supply, you could contact your county extension agent: collect a sample in an approved container and send to the city or state health department for testing: find a testing lab (try the yellow pages) or call H2O and ask for a sample bottle to be sent to you.
-For $10 we can do some simple tests including hardness, iron, pH, and total dissolved solids.
+If you are on a private supply, you could contact your county extension agent: collect a sample in an approved container and send to the city or state health department for testing: or find a testing lab (try the yellow pages) to do some simple tests including hardness, iron, pH, and total dissolved solids.

 By the way, if you are on a private well, YOU, AND YOU ALONE are responsible for the safety of the water you and your family drink.
 You should test your supply for bacteria at least once per year and other contaminants at least every three years — more under certain conditions.
 To be on the safe side we recommend UV sterilization for all well water.
 It is up to you to make sure your family is protected from disease causing bacteria if you have a private well.Well Water Systems